actions/delete-package-versions/README.md

 * [Delete a specific version from a package hosted in the same repo that is executing the workflow](#delete-a-specific-version-from-a-package-hosted-in-the-same-repo-that-is-executing-the-workflow)

-## Delete a specific version from a package hosted in the same repo that is executing the workflow
+## Delete a specific version from a package hosted in the same repo as the workflow

 ```yaml
 - uses: actions/delete-package-versions@v1